 Tote Bags Upon admission, students are provided a personalized CDSA tote bag.
 It is recommended that students use this tote bag for transporting all work and personal items.
+Please do not send commercial backpacks.
 Parents are advised to check and remove items sent home in the tote bags daily.